 Our free spirits danced as we shared our thoughts on poetry and performing.
 Standing before an audience as I share the innermost nuggets of my soul is frightful, and I told her so.
 She immediately commenced to planting seeds of courage inside of me.
 Her words were uplifting, and I felt my soul stir.

 Introverts like me rarely have that sort of experience.
 We close ourselves off to most people.
 We guard our hearts, hiding behind our shields of self-preservation.
 It’s safer that way.
 But this lovely lady found herself in my presence for a reason.
 I see purpose in every occurrence.
 Nothing is by happenstance.
 And, I told her so.

-At first, I thought her purpose was to coax me out of my protective bubble.
+The conversation shifts At first, I thought her purpose was to coax me out of my protective bubble.
 God was using her to speak to me about no longer hiding my light under a bushel.
 But then I realized there was a much greater purpose for her presence.
 I wouldn’t call it a test.
 I would say it was preparation for what’s to come.
 And, although I am prepared spiritually, I realized I’m not ready verbally.